 This section assumes you already have a StorReduce server that is fully configured and functioning and you would like to add a replica.

-If you do not already have a configured StorReduce server please see the quick start guide.
+If you do not already have a configured StorReduce server please see the getting started guide.

 Step 1: Create an S3 Bucket to hold the replica data